23shivay/webdevelopment-proj/README.md

 # webdevelopment-proj
  fork the repository
- clone repousing repo link
+ clone repo using repo link
  go to the project folder and open Commond Prompt and  run npm install in terminal run npm start